maniaplanet/documentation/05.manialink/01.getting-started/docs.md

 ManiaLinks are the "web pages" of ManiaPlanet.

 ManiaLinks also refer to a short alias for a web page (like a domain name) in Maniaplanet.
-You can register for one on the [on the PlayerPage](https://v4.live.maniaplanet.com/account/manialinks).
+You can register for one on the [on the Player page](https://prod.live.maniaplanet.com/account/manialinks).

 ## The structure of Manialinks
 ManiaLinks are very similar to the XML language except it's using specific tags.
 Manialink tag indicate what we're going to see on the screen.